suderman/nixos/configurations/sol/README.md

 <summary><b>6.
 Switch configurations</b></summary>

 Using the Weblish console, login to the Linode as root (with password "root").
-Then finish the install with [nixos bootstrap switch sol](https://github.com/suderman/nixos/blob/main/overlays/pkgs/nixos-cli/src/bootstrap_command.sh).
+Then finish the install with [nixos bootstrap](https://github.com/suderman/nixos/blob/main/overlays/pkgs/nixos-cli/src/bootstrap_command.sh).
 This will pull in the rekeyed secrets from git, move min's generated `hardware-configuration.nix` to sol, and run `nixos-rebuild switch`.

 ```bash
 nixos bootstrap switch sol